 Glendale is gearing up to host the 2008 Super Bowl.
 Its town Web site includes a running countdown to the big game up to the second, even though there are some 200 plus days to go.
-It's also been in the pop culture news recently as the home of the new American Idol winner, Jordin Sparks.

 But the Super Bowl will be out at the Arizona Cardinals' new spaceship-looking stadium, without much else around it.
 And Sparks fittingly held her big homecoming at a cookie-cutter mall.

 Downtown Glendale is a completely different deal and feel.